lsst/rubin_sim/README.md

 ## Getting Help ##

-Questions about `rubin_sim` can be posted on the [sims slack channel](https://lsstc.slack.com/archives/C2LQ5JW9W), or on https://community.lsst.org/
+Questions about `rubin_sim` can be posted on the [sims slack channel](https://lsstc.slack.com/archives/C2LQ5JW9W), or on https://community.lsst.org/ (tag @yoachim and/or @ljones so we get notifications about it).

 # Mix and match data files